Summer School* 2014 - In cooperation with the

 The Summer School is free of charge and the organisers will cover related travel and subsistence costs for participants.

 The completion of the training will be certified on the basis of workload and learning outcomes.

 Participants will be selected according to three criteria: profile, language competence and commitment:

 - Profile: Teachers, school heads, parent representatives, community representatives, school psychologists, educators from the non-formal education sector, etc.)

 - Language competence: Participants must be able to communicate in a working environment (minimum level B2) in either of the following language combinations: English; English and German; English and French.

 - Commitment: Participants commit to actively participate throughout the full duration of the programme, to report on the Summer School and to undertake appropriate action to further disseminate the outcomes in their professional context.

-More general aspects of education were also addressed such as how to foster motivation and curiosity, the multiple purposes of education, the role of teachers and schools for democratic societies, etc.
+such as cooperative learning for democratic education, innovation and creativity, fostering motivation and curiosity, education for personal development and the multiple purposes of education, the role of teachers and schools for democratic societies, etc.

 Participants will have the possibility to choose their personalised learning curriculum from a range of offers.
 Common activities throughout the eight days will allow participants to work together as a whole group, to learn together and to exchange